AthiraThulasi/JavaLearningJournal/02_Data_Types/README.md

-# 📘 Java Data Types and Wrapper Classes
+# 📘 Java Data Types

 ## 🔹 What is a Data Type?